loomchild/cv/README.md

 Example style is included (loosely based on [Wordpress](https://wordpress.org/) [Twenty Thirteen](https://wordpress.org/themes/twentythirteen/) theme), but the concept is more interesting than the actual implementation.
-In other words, I hope you'll create your own unique design for your CV.
+In other words, I hope you'll create your own unique design for your _CV_.

 ## Requirements